carolyne-addauan-andersen/carolyne-addauan-andersen.github.io/index.md

 ### 1. Predicting Frequent Emergency Department Utilization in Medicare Advantage
 <em>A domain‑driven machine learning case study</em>

-A prospective modeling approach designed to identify Medicare Advantage members at risk of frequent Emergency Department utilization, supporting earlier intervention and diversion to more appropriate care settings.
+A prospective modeling approach designed to identify Medicare Advantage members at risk of frequent Emergency Department utilization, with the goal of supporting earlier intervention and diversion to more appropriate care settings.

 **Highlights**
 - Leakage‑aware temporal design